Alfred Delisser surveys the Blackall Range

 Range, as there was plenty of excellent land available closer to the coast.

-In late 1883, Alfred was instructed to take a survey crew and make his way up the North Road to Bankfoot House in the Glasshouse Mountains.
+Alfred's work was mainly in surveying for the Government in south-east Queensland, where the town of Brisbane and nearby areas were booming after Queensland separated from New South Wales in 1859, but especially after gold was discovered in Gympie in 1867 and a road was opened from Brisbane to the goldfields the following year.
+He surveyed much of the land south of Caloundra, and a tree he blazed in 1881 still stands at Pelican Waters today.
+In late 1883, Alfred (right) was instructed to take a survey crew and make his way up the North Road to Bankfoot House in the Glasshouse Mountains.
 This was an accommodation house established by William and Mary Grigor at one of Cobb & Co's staging stops.
 It was close to Mt Coonowrin (Crook Neck), a sheer volcanic plug, for even in those early days the Glasshouse Mountains were very popular with rock climbers and amateur mountaineers.
 It was also about halfway between the outskirts of Brisbane and the Cobb's Camp Hotel (today's Woombye).
-From Grigor's, the North Road turned north-north-east towards the settlement of Mellum Creek (today's Landsborough), but Alfred's instructions were to strike north-north-west.
-Grigor's was to be the starting point for the first survey of a road heading towards the Blackall Range and then following its eastern escarpment as far as possible, until rejoining the North Road in the vicinity of Yandina.
+From Grigor's, the North Road turned north-north-east towards the settlement of Mellum Creek (today's Landsborough), but Alfred was told to strike north-north-west.
+Grigor's was to be the starting point for the first survey of a road heading towards the Blackall Range and then following its eastern summits as far as possible, until rejoining the North Road in the vicinity of Yandina.

 Copies of Alfred's survey map and written